thedylone/unity-drone-simulator/unity/drone/Assets/README.md

 ### Runtime OBJ Importer v2.02

 [Runtime OBJ Importer](https://assetstore.unity.com/packages/tools/modeling/runtime-obj-importer-49547) is used to import .obj files from the StreamingAssets folder into the application.
 Read more on the [README in the folder](OBJImport/README.HTML).

+A custom material is also applied to the object after import, which similarly can be changed with the [Flexible Color Picker](#flexible-color-picker-v250).